 - Wash and dry the cucumbers really well.
 If using garden cucumber, peel away the skin.
 There is no need to peel English/Seedless cucumbers.

-- Using a mandoline, food processor fitted with a slicing blade, or a sharp knife, slice the cucumbers and onion into paper-thin pieces that are about ⅛-inch thick.
+- Using a mandoline or a sharp knife, slice the cucumbers and onion into paper-thin pieces that are about ⅛-inch thick.

 - Place the onion and cucumber slices into a large bowl and cover with cold tap water.
 Stir in the kosher salt and allow the cucumber and onions to soak for 1-4 hours.
 Note: While this mixture is safe to sit out at room temperature if your kitchen is warmer than 75 degrees F or you have creatures that may disturb the mixture, it is best to refrigerate the cucumber and onion mixture.